About Responsible Statecraft

-About Responsible Statecraft

 Submissions should generally reflect Responsible Statecraft’s mission and be presented most often within the context of the immediate news cycle.
 They should also offer a unique viewpoint; present a novel, unconventional, or contrarian argument; and/or introduce previously unreported or underreported and compelling information.
-Articles on Responsible Statecraft range from 400- to 500-word rapid-response pieces to commentary and analyses of the 800- to 1,200-word range, although, in some circumstances, essays may exceed that limit.
+Articles on Responsible Statecraft range from 400- to 500-word rapid-response pieces to commentary and analyses of the 800- to 1,200-word range, although, in some rare circumstances, essays may exceed that limit.

 Potential authors should send their pitch to [email protected] with a one- to three-sentence explanation of the thesis they want to put forward, and/or a preview of the news they want to report.
 Completed articles are accepted but short pitches are preferred.

 Submissions should be written in American English and adhere to AP style.
 Links to reputable sources should be embedded in the text.